Wood flooring is timeless. A true all-rounder, it goes well with a multitude of decors.

 Floating wood flooring is a more economical option than hardwood, without compromising on appearance.

 When purchasing, pay particular attention to the AC rating.
-Choose a floating floor rated AC3, AC4 or AC5 for greater durability.
+Choose a floating floor rated AC3, AC4 or AC5 to ensure greater durability.

 If the subfloor is flat and free of irregularities, the thickness of the planks is of little importance.
 Thinner boards are by no means of lower quality.